BraianStrak/rails-mini-facebook/README.md

 - the user show page contains their profile information, photo, posts
 - the user index page lists all users and buttons for sending friend requests to those who are not already friends or who don’t already have a pending request
 - mailer which sends a welcome email on signup with the letter_opener gem
-- deployed to Heroku
-- sendgrid Heroku add-on for real e-mails